 These examples are not meant to be exclusive; students are encouraged to be creative.
 The marketing piece should be geared toward the general public.

 Teams will also be judged on how well the design is marketed to the judging team.
 This will include knowledge of the team members, verbal presentation to the judges, and the team’s salesmanship.
 Teams are also encouraged to interact with the public.
-If you need a larger space, please let us know prior to competition day.

 At the competition, each team will have a 'booth' space at least ten feet wide (with a 6' table if desired), in which to display their design, marketing materials or anything else they choose.
 These display spaces will be in a marked area outdoors.
-If water, 120 volt AC power, or additional space is needed for the display, prior notice must be given.
+If running water, 120 volt AC power, or additional space is needed for the display, prior notice must be given.

 The teams will be judged on their designs, as well as creativity, and presentation.
 Judges will be looking for knowledge in photovoltaic application as well as in the specific design created by the students.